albertdahlin/elm-schema/README.md

 ```

-## JSON Schema
+## JSON Schema for OpenAI Structured Outputs

 `Schema.Type.JsonSchema.fromType` turns a type node into a JSON Schema
-document.
-It is designed to be compatible with OpenAI Structured
+document targeting [OpenAI Structured Outputs][openai-so] — a
+constrained subset of JSON Schema, not plain Draft 7.
+Specifically:

+- every object sets `additionalProperties: false` and lists every
+  property in `required`
+- named types (records and custom types) are emitted once under
-Outputs, so every named type becomes a `$defs` entry referenced via
+  `$defs` and referenced via `$ref`
-`$ref`.
+- custom types are encoded as an `anyOf` over their variants, each
+  variant being an object with a `tag` const and an `args` object
+- `Maybe` is encoded as `anyOf [ …, { "type": "null" } ]`

 ```elm
 import Schema.Type.JsonSchema